Accessibility for Ontarians with Disabilities Act (AODA) Customer Service Standard

-In accordance with the Accessibility for Ontarians with Disabilities Act (AODA), IKEA is committed to improving access and opportunity for individuals with disabilities by identifying, removing, and preventing barriers that may interfere with their ability to make full use of our facility
+In accordance with the Accessibility for Ontarians with Disabilities Act (AODA), IKEA is committed to improving access and opportunity for individuals with disabilities by identifying, removing, and preventing barriers that may interfere with their ability to make full use of our facilities.

 3.1 Our Commitment

 IKEA’s vision is to “Create a better everyday life for the many people”.
-IKEA’s ambition is to become the best retailer to work for, and our solutions must represent our values, culture, and IKEA uniqueness and business needs.
+IKEA’s ambition is to become the best retailer to work for and shop at, and our solutions must represent our values, culture, and IKEA uniqueness and business needs.
 Together, we can maintain an environment of openness, mutual respect, trust and flexibility.
 IKEA is a value driven company, committed to high ethical standards, humanistic values, and a strong and living IKEA culture.
 Our culture promotes valuing differences as well as similarities of all people.